a-leks-icon/AIRAL/corflow_scripts/tutorials/00_getting_started/README.md

 # Getting Started

-This tutorial explains step by step how to (1) set up and install Python, Pip, Venv and finally Corflow as well as how to (2) set up and use the [general functions](../../general_functions.py)
+This tutorial explains step by step how to (1) set up and install Python, Pip, Venv and finally Corflow as well as how to (2) set up and use functions from the [`general functions.py`](../../general_functions.py) file.

 ## Prerequisites